MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-generate-and-analyze-version-usage-report-for-sharepoint-site.md

 - SPO160
 - SPS150
 - MET150
-description: "This article provides guidance on Version Usage, What-If Analysis, and Trim Techniques."
+description: "This article provides guidance on how to generate and analyze Version Usage Report for SharePoint Site."

 ---

-# Tutorials (Preview)

-## Tutorial: Generate and Analyze Version Usage Report for SharePoint Site
+# Tutorial: Generate and Analyze Version Usage Report for SharePoint Site (Preview)

 By understanding version storage on a site, you can better optimize the version history settings to meet your organization’s recovery objectives and manage storage costs.